iainhouston/iainhouston.github.io/_posts/2019-08-09-restore_from_time_machine.md

 ---
 layout: post
-title: OS X Server configuration from Time Machine
+title: Use "tmutil" to Restore files from Time Machine
 ---

-Time Machine\'s GUI is great for your applications\' documents; but, when you want to restore files that require super user privileges, you need the extra control you get from OS X\'s `tmutil` command.
+Time Machine\'s GUI is great for your applications\' documents; but, when you want to restore files that require superuser privileges, you need the extra control you get from OS X\'s `tmutil` command.

 `sudo tmutil listbackups` shows you which snapshots are available to